-ROBERT K. TOM has been teaching three-dimensional studio art and design at Augsburg College since 2002.
+ROBERT K. TOM has been teaching three-dimensional studio art and design at Augsburg University since 2002.
 His interdisciplinary creative process and teaching methodology have been influenced by his Hawaiian/Chinese heritage combined with a fusion of Eastern, Western, and Pacific Island thought and aesthetics.
 He creates interactive works that asks the viewer to contemplate disparate perspectives and acceptance of divergent possibilities. robert pursues a multi-media approach in seeking solutions to his questions.

-His recent receipt of a Minnesota State Arts Board Cultural Collaborative grant and a Forecast Public Arts grant pairs the Augsburg College community with students from Cedar-Riverside Elementary School to produce a bas-relief ceramic mural.
+His recent receipt of a Minnesota State Arts Board Cultural Collaborative grant and a Forecast Public Arts grant pairs the Augsburg University community with students from Cedar-Riverside Elementary School to produce a bas-relief ceramic mural.
 This project promotes a deeper level of understanding and commitment to sustaining a more cohesive community.

 - BFA Ceramics/Sculpture, University of Hawaii

 - MFA Ceramics/Glass, Tyler School of Art, Temple University